 I am so thankful you all came out to support me in my re-election as Dane County District Attorney.
 Voting is a way to make your voice heard.
 It is a way to register your opinion on how you think the government should operate.

-I would like to encourage you all, if you haven’t already voted early, to cast your ballot on Tuesday, April 4, 2017.
+Thank you!
 Together, we will do great things.

 Ismael Ozanne is the best choice for Dane County DA Wisconsin State Journal endorsement

 Ismael Ozanne has performed well under intense pressure as Dane County’s district attorney.